 Sensitivity analyzes are calculated to evaluate whether possible unfavorable changes could lead to a need for impairment.
-Reducing the long-term growth rate by one percentage point and reducing the operating margin by one percentage point would not entail a need for impairment.
+Reducing the long-term growth rate by one percentage point and increasing the WACC by one percentage point would not entail a need for impairment.